 The following morning, you’ll take a one-hour charter flight to Iliamna.
 From here, you'll take a 30-minute floatplane flight to Kautumn Lodge.

 No flights are included in the package.
-The charter flight Anchorage to Iliamna and the floatplane flight to the Lodge run approx. $1,000.00 roundtrip for both (2018).
+The charter flight Anchorage to Iliamna and the floatplane flight to the Lodge run approx. $1,000.00 roundtrip for both (combined) in 2019.
 A first and last night hotel stay in Anchorage is required.
 Hotel nights and meals in Anchorage are not included in the package.
 Our confirmation packet includes a list of recommended hotels in Anchorage.

 3-nights and 2-days guided fishing